bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 @parent learn-react-native 16
 @outline 3

-@description Learn about OAuth, google-signin, and how to secure your React Native app.
+@description Learn about security, authentication, and authorization by implementing Google Sign-In.

 @body